 The Netherlands is destined to be a bicycle destination because they are so flat.
 Additionally, the infrastructure for bikers is just astounding.
 There are broad bicycle lanes, whole streets reserved for bikes, and even free garages!
 Even if you only visit the capital Amsterdam, the bike infrastructure is amazing.
 But Amsterdam is also super close to the North Sea, where you'll find cycle paths along the coast and through the dunes for kilometers and kilometers.
 And if you go in spring, you will be rewarded with the most picturesque tulip fields along the way!
 So you see, the Netherlands is the perfect setting for you and your significant other to have your first romantic outing on a tandem!

 Ahh Germany, the country of love.
 Well, maybe not quite.
-But an hour train ride south of the capital Berlin, is the Spreewald, a UNESCO biosphere reserve.
+The Spreewald, a UNESCO biosphere reserve, is an easy day trip from the capital Berlin.
 It's consisting of more than 200 canals, with a total length of 1,300 kilometers, within 484 square kilometers.
 You can either go on a punt tour, where your captain explains the surrounding nature or rent your own canoe to experience the tranquil surroundings by yourself.
 You can spot storks, beavers, and rabbits.
 Along the way, locals sell snacks like the famous Spreewald pickles.
 So you see, maybe it's not quite Venice but it's very romantic nonetheless.

 The British city of Bath with its many intact Georgian buildings is one of the most esthetically pleasing cities in the country if you ask us.
 And having a traditional British tea time is the most romantic thing you can do in the afternoon in our opinion.
 But of course, the thing that Bath is famous for are the baths.
 You can visit the old Roman baths and learn all about how the Romans used to have a spa day.
 Afterwards, you can wander across the street to the Thermae Bath Spa, where you can soak in Great Britain's only natural hot waters.
 Bath makes for the perfect British romantic getaway!